Modern Slavery Reporting

-Ummul Ruthbah is a Senior Research Fellow at Monash Centre for Financial Studies.
+Ummul Ruthbah is a Deputy Director at Monash Centre for Financial Studies.
 Her recent research focuses on pension, retirement and superannuation, the carbon market and modern slavery.

 She holds a PhD in Economics from MIT, where she was an IMF Scholar and worked under the supervision of Nobel Laureates Esther Duflo and Abhijit Banerjee.
 She also has an MA in Economics from McGill University.